Zuplo

 • Historical data like logs or records that users explicitly want to analyze

 Choose Tools instead when you want the AI model to automatically decide when to access data or perform actions based on the conversation.
+You can also pair Resources with MCP prompt templates to give AI agents both the context and the instructions they need.

 For example, if you want the AI to automatically fetch current weather data when a user asks about the weather, that would be a Tool use scenario.
 If you want the user to explicitly load weather data before the conversation starts, use a Resource.